 Under the Data Centre page, confirm the selected Data Centre is correct.
 Click Next.

-Under the Confirmation page, check that the configurations such as Advertised HostName and IAM Principal ARNs are properly configured, accept Instaclustr terms and conditions, and click Confirm.
+Under the Confirmation page, check that the configurations such as Advertised HostName and IAM Principal ARNs are properly configured, accept Instaclustr terms and conditions, and click Create Cluster.